slowernews/archi-project/README.md

 Gerbil-project
 --------------

-Gerbil-project, is an ultra-simple organization system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the needs of my architectural team.
+Gerbil-project, is an ultra-simple organization system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the needs of architects.

 *MANTRAS:*